 The "BTLa PROGRAM REPORT" sample to the left shows the answers that are explained above.
-This sample house does not require ventilation because the "Est Nat CFM/Occ" = 19, which is more than the threshold of 15, and the "Est Nat ACH" = .45, which is more than the threshold of 0.35.
+This sample house is on the threshold of requiring ventilation because the "Est Nat CFM/Occ" = 15, which is equal to the threshold of 15, and the "Est Nat ACH" = .36, which is more than the threshold of 0.35.
+The "Mech Vent CFM" = 1 is a result of rounding.
+This value could be ignored if it were a real dwelling.